-Sir Donald Bradman AC was the first inductee into The Sport Australia Hall of Fame in 1985 as an Athlete Member for his contribution to the sport of cricket and was Elevated to “Legend of Australian Sport” in 1993.
+Sir Donald Bradman AC was the inaugural inductee into The Sport Australia Hall of Fame in 1985.
+He was inducted as an Athlete Member for his contribution to the sport of cricket and was Elevated to “Legend of Australian Sport” in 1993.

 Bradman was, beyond any argument, the greatest batsman who ever lived and the greatest cricketer of the 20th century.
 Only WG Grace, in the formative years of the game, even remotely matched his status as a player.
 After he retired, his reputation not merely as a player but as an administrator, selector, and cricketing statesman only increased.